dharmab/ansible-playbooks/roles/arma3server/README.md

 * `arma_server_voice_quality` (int in range 0-30 inclusive) - If in-game voice chat is enabled, this setting determines the audio quality.
 0 is the lowest quality and 30 is the highest quality.

 ## Usage Notes
-The playbook will stop after installing SteamCMD and ask you to authorize the server with Steam Guard.
-Follow the instructions to verify the account and run the playbook again.
+You will need to manually authorize each server with Steam Guard.
+This step cannot be automated and will interupt the playbook.

 You will need to use screen or tmux to daemonize the server process:

 1. Start a screen or tmux session.
 1. Navigate to the ArmA 3 server directory with `cd /home/steam/arma3`.
 1. Start the server with `sudo -u steam ./arma3server -name=server -config=server.cfg`